knobs-dials/gramgrab/README.md

 Whatever works, but most use cases can use public channel names.

-Telegram, telethon, and our code add a little flexibility, which means you can also use IDs.
+Telegram, telethon, and our code add a little flexibility, which means you can also use IDs (e.g. -100xxxxxxxx channel IDs).
 You generally should not need to, and there are a few rough edges to this.

 ### "Can you parallelize it?"